Anirudh2007/Drug_Dosage_Simulator/README.md

 A full technical report (PDF + LaTeX source) is included in report/.

-📘 License

-This project is distributed under the MIT License, allowing academic and open-source use.

 🧑‍💻 Author

 Anirudh Jain, Ayush Pandey, Sourabh, Vedant Kumar